stellarwp/kadence-blocks/readme.txt

 = 3.2.35 =
 Release Date: April TBD 2024
+* Update: Captcha block can use different keys and languages for each instance.
 * Update: readme text.
 * Update: attribute escaping issues.
 * Update: Control for dynamic text.